-It may be hard to discuss financial matters with a spouse or partner, but what will happen when one of you dies (and inevitably that will happen).
-The best time have that talk is right now, while everyone is healthy, options are available.
-Single people should also ensure they have all their ducks in order, especially by naming an executor.
+It may be hard to discuss financial matters with a spouse or partner, but what will happen when one of you dies (and inevitably that will happen)?

+The best time to have that difficult conversation is right now, while everyone is healthy, and options are available.
+Single people also need to ensure they have all their ducks in order, especially naming an executor to carry out their wishes.

-As part of our continuing series dealing with lifecycle milestones, this is intended to provide you with the essentials, what you need to do right away, and what you should discuss with your spouse or partner.
+This article is intended to provide you with some essential resources for planning, what you need to do right away, and what you should discuss with your spouse or partner.